Priusds/ParGeo/docs/index.rst

 Basic Usage
 -----------

-Here’s a quick example of how to use ParGeo.
+Here's a quick example of how to use ParGeo.

 Cite
 ----